TeaShull/PhytoBSA/README.md

 # PhytoBSA
 PhytoBSA is a Python program designed for analyzing and visualizing bulk segregant analysis (BSA) data.
 It takes sequenced segregant bulks as input and outputs a list of likely causal polymorphisms underlying the phenotypic segregation of the two bulks.
-PhytoBSA has been extensivly tested in Arabidopsis EMS screen populations, and lightly tested on Rice and Tomoto QTL analysis.
+PhytoBSA has been extensively tested in Arabidopsis EMS screen populations, and lightly tested on Rice and Tomato QTL analysis.

 ## Experimental Design of BSA
 For a simple explanation of the experimental design of BSA, refer to [this article](https://doi.org/10.1104/pp.17.00415).